jmhammond/mathsquirrel.com/content/faq/index.md

 No. In exchange for hard deadlines, we had opportunities to revisit the learning targets multiple times throughout the semester.
 This provided the flexibility of missing a checkpoint but being able to recover the material during the semester. -->

-### Are you teaching ___?

-Maybe?
-Fall 2026 schedule is

-* Math 321 - Discrete Structures 1
-    - for CS majors and secondary ed
-* Math 243 - Calculus 2
-    - continuing the calculus

 # Graduate Students

 Returning or new GTA?
 Either way, I'm excited to work with you on your journey growing as a teacher.
 I'll be replying periodically through break.